Tiescoolio/AI-Group-Project-Kunstmatige-Koningen/README.md

 You are expected to have three files in your possession:

 1. products.json, containing the full set of products available in the webshop;
-2. sessions.json (sometimes called sessions4.json), containing all applicable sessions for your subset;
+2. sessions.json (sometimes called sessions4.json), containing all applicable sessions for our subset of the data;
-3. profiles.json (sometimes called visitors.json), containing the profiles associated with the sessions (and vice versa).
+3. profiles.json (sometimes called visitors.json), containing the profiles associated with the sessions.

 With MongoDB Community Edition installed on your device, ideally including MongoDB Compass, take the following steps:

 - **Create a database called <code>huwebshop</code>** (alongside the default ones: admin/config/local).
 In MongoDB Compass, you see this option after connecting to your local database with default settings; if asked for the name of a collection, call it "products".
 When using the Mongo Daemon, a command such as "use huwebshop" may be required.
 - **Make sure you can access the mongoimport tool** from the folder containing your data.
 On most computers, that means adding the path to the folder containing the executables (typically something like <code>C:\Program Files\MongoDB\Server\4.2\bin</code>) to your PATH environment variable.
 If that doesn't work, or you're working off of misbehaving HU employee laptops like us, you can also navigate to this same folder, copy the executable and paste it alongside the three files (yuck).
-- **Import products.json to a collection called "products".** A mongoimport command is structured like this:
+- **Import products.json to a collection called <code>products</code>.** A mongoimport command is structured like this:

     <code>mongoimport --db *database name* --collection *collection name* --file *file name*</code>

     So in this particular case, you would have to execute the following from the command prompt:

     <code>mongoimport --db huwebshop --collection products --file products.json</code>
-- **Import sessions.json/sessions4.json to a collection called "sessions".** In other words, execute the mongoimport command:
+- **Import sessions.json/sessions4.json to a collection called <code>sessions</code>.** In other words, execute the mongoimport command:

     <code>mongoimport --db huwebshop --collection sessions --file sessions.json</code>

     with a different filename, if necessary.
-- **Import profiles.json/visitors.json to a collection called "profiles".** In other words, execute the mongoimport command:
+- **Import profiles.json/visitors.json to a collection called <code>profiles</code>.** In other words, execute the mongoimport command:

     <code>mongoimport --db huwebshop --collection profiles --file profiles.json</code>